 Understanding Anxiety: What to Do When Everything Feels So Overwhelming?

 To understand anxiety, you should know how your body works in response to stress.
 Any stressful situation triggers a cascade of hormones in your body.
-These hormones produce physiological changes such as a racing heart and shortness of breath.
-You are probably familiar with these symptoms – they are what you feel when you are experiencing an anxiety attack.

 It may not be much of a consolation, but anxiety is your body’s way of protecting you.
 It is a survival mechanism that enables you to react quickly to life-threatening situations.
-Good anxiety is what makes you fight, or flee from danger.

 Unfortunately, your body may overreact to stress.
 You may be triggered by situations that are not life-threatening such as work pressure.
-The result is extreme physical symptoms that you struggle to control.

 Experiencing chronic stress takes a toll on your body and causes bad anxiety.
 Anxiety is harmful when it gets in the way of your normal, day-to-day activities.

 Below are some symptoms of anxiety: